 The good news?
 Cell phone companies offer short-term international plans that are surprisingly affordable and provide calls, texts, and data.

 In addition, many companies — such as T-Mobile — include calling in Mexico (home to several popular cruise ports) automatically in their plans.
-You can use the phone exactly as you would at home for no extra charges.
+You can use the phone exactly as you would at home for no extra charge.

 Below, we’ve charted out the cost for some international plans offered by cell phone companies.
 Remember that these prices could change, so you’ll want to contact your provider before heading out on your cruise.